aheci/git-workflows-pres/slides/01-workflows/00-intro.md

 ---
 title: Introduction to Workflows
 chapter: Popular Workflows
+style: |
+  h3 {
+    font-weight: bold;
+    font-size: 120%;
+  }
 ---

+---

 ### So many options
-Flexibility can also be a point of frustration.
 There are so many possible workflows & ways to break those workflows
 <i class="fa fa-frown-o" aria-hidden="true"></i>.
 It can quickly lead to frustration.
 It takes some time to get it right.

 ### The most common workflows